falves10/HF_Calibration_Unit_Test/README.md

 Once work area is set up, go to the folder "../src/ngHCAL/QIE10_Testing/bin", open the file "update_runs" and change your work space path before run it.
 After this change, save the code and run the command: ./update_runs

-The runs will be stored in the public folder inside the work space area.
+The runs will be uploaded in the public folder inside the work space area.

 # Step 4: Analyze the runs